NextPlane Federation Services vs. Microsoft Teams Guest Access

-Microsoft Teams users only need the nextplane bot, which is available from NextPlane for MS Teams.
+Microsoft Teams users only need the nextplane app, which is available from NextPlane for MS Teams.

-The nextplane bot is not an executable code.
+The nextplane app is not an executable code.
 It’s a registration of NextPlane ConverseCloud within the MS Teams’ infrastructure.
-This registration provides NextPlane ConverseCloud with an access token to call MS Teams API methods and listen to MS Teams events on behalf of the installed NextPlane bots.
+This registration provides NextPlane ConverseCloud with an access token to call MS Teams API methods and listen to MS Teams events on behalf of NextPlane.

-The nextplane bot only passes chat messages between your Microsoft Teams users and the NextPlane ConverseCloud.
-It treats Microsoft Teams chat inputs as a command and translates them into contact requests, such as SIP invites, and sends them to non-MS Teams contacts.
-When the contact request is accepted, it sends Microsoft Teams users a link to the peer-to-peer chat channel with the invited contact.
+The nextplane app passes only chat messages between Microsoft Teams users and the NextPlane ConverseCloud.
+It treats Microsoft Teams chat inputs as a command and translates them into contact requests, such as SIP invites, and sends them to non-Teams contacts.
+When the contact request is accepted, it sends Teams users a link to the peer-to-peer chat channel with the invited contact.

 NextPlane ConverseCloud only uses the Microsoft Bot Framework to exchange chat messages with the Microsoft Teams users and does not use any other APIs, such as the Microsoft Graph API.
 By limiting all the internal operations and workflows to the Microsoft Bot Framework, NextPlane does not need or require access to any admin credentials or elevated privileges.